 - Agency in children and young people

-- Practitioner-based enquiry
+- Practitioner enquiry in action

 - Assessing and evaluating provision to promote the inclusion of individuals and groups

 †These modules are indicative, and subject to change